GoogleFeud/ts-runtime-checks/README.md

 The library also exports a set of built-in `Check` type aliases, which can be used on existing types to add extra checks:

 - `Min<Size>` / `Max<Size>` - Used with the `number` type to check if a number is within bounds.
-- `Integer` / `Float` - Used with the `number` type to limit the value to integers / floating points.
+- `Int` / `Float` - Used with the `number` type to limit the value to integers / floating points.
 - `MaxLen<Size>` / `MinLen<Size>` / `Length<Size>` - Used with anything that has a `length` property to check if it's within bounds.
 - `Matches<Regex>` - Used with the `string` type to check if the value matches a pattern.
+- `Eq` - Compares the value with the expression provided.
 - `Not` - Negates a `Check`.
 - `Or` - Logical OR operator for `Check`.